Enforcing Parenting Arrangements

 Child Withheld

-If there is a parenting order or agreement the court can make an order to enforce the order or agreement if:
+If there is a parenting order or agreement, the court can make an order to enforce the order or agreement if:

-• The child is being unlawfully held from someone who has the right to the child under a parenting order or agreement.
+- the child is being unlawfully held from someone who has the right to the child under a parenting order or agreement

-• Someone intends to remove the child from Saskatchewan when there is an order or agreement prohibiting this.
+- someone intends to remove the child from Saskatchewan when there is an order or agreement prohibiting this

-• Someone with parenting time under an order or agreement intends to remove the child from Saskatchewan and not return.
+- someone with parenting time under an order or agreement intends to remove the child from Saskatchewan and not return

-In these cases the court can direct the police or other official to locate the child and return the child to the person who has rights under a parenting order or agreement.
+In these cases, the court can direct the police or other official to locate the child and return the child to the person who has rights under a parenting order or agreement.

-Preventing Child's Removal from Saskatchewan
+Preventing Child's Removal From Saskatchewan

-• someone with parenting time under a court order or agreement has taken or is planning to take the child outside of Saskatchewan and is not likely to return.
+- someone with parenting time under a court order or agreement has taken or is planning to take the child outside of Saskatchewan and is not likely to return

-• post a bond payable to the other party
+- the person post a bond payable to the other party

-• transfer property to a trustee
+- the person transfer property to a trustee

-• hand over their passport and the child’s passport
+- the person hand over their passport and the child’s passport

 Enforcing Parenting Time

-• the person who has denied parenting time provide additional parenting time to the other party to make up for periods when parenting time was denied
+- order that the person who has denied parenting time provide additional parenting time to the other party to make up for periods when parenting time was denied

-• requires that parenting time be supervised
+- order that parenting time be supervised

-• requires the person who is supposed to provide parenting time to give security for the performance of their obligation to give parenting time
+- order the person who is supposed to provide parenting time to give security for the performance of their obligation to give parenting time

-• appoints a family mediator
+- appoint a family mediator

-• makes a parenting coordinator order
+- make a parenting coordinator order

-• makes or varies a parenting order
+- make or vary a parenting order

 If, on the other hand, someone with parenting time is not returning the child as required or is not exercising their right to parenting time the court can:

-• require that parenting time be supervised
+- require that parenting time be supervised

-• require the person who has parenting time to give security for the performance of their obligation to exercise parenting time or return the child after parenting time is over
+- require the person who has parenting time to give security for the performance of their obligation to exercise parenting time or return the child after parenting time is over

-• appoint a family mediator
+- appoint a family mediator

-• make a parenting coordinator order
+- make a parenting coordinator order

-• require that the person with parenting time provide their address and telephone number to the other party
+- require that the person with parenting time provide their address and telephone number to the other party

-• make or vary a parenting order
+- make or vary a parenting order

 Payment of Expenses

-• travel expenses
+- travel expenses

-• costs of locating and returning the child
+- costs of locating and returning the child

-• lost wages
+- lost wages

-• legal fees
+- legal fees

 Contempt of Court